actuallymentor/sorry-cypress-server-provisioning/README.md

 ## Notes

+**Buildjet is highly recommended**

+[Buildjet](https://buildjet.com/for-github-actions) (no affiliation) supplies Github Action runners that have more resources.
+It makes running tests in parallel a lot faster.
+They have a free tier, and the paid tiers are priced reasonably based on usage.
+If Cypress charged reasonable fees like Buildjet, this repository would not exist.
+I hope you're listening Cypress.

 **Only the director is essential**

 The dashboard and API containers are nice for having a dashboard to view from, but there is no need for them if you just want to run tests in parallel and use local recordings for debugging.